WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 const THREE_HOURS_IN_SECONDS: u32 = 60 * 60 * 3;
 ```

-Rust's naming convention for constants is to use all uppercase with underscores between words.
+1. Rust's naming convention for constants is to use all uppercase with underscores between words.

-Constants are valid for the entire time a program runs, within the scope in which they were declared.
+2. Constants are valid for the entire time a program runs, within the scope in which they were declared.

-Naming hardcoded values used throughout your program as constants is useful in conveying the meaning of that value to future maintainers of the code.
-It also helps to have only one place in your code you would need to change if the hardcoded value needed to be updated in the future.

 #### Shadowing

 You can declare a new variable with the same name as a previous variable.
-In effect, the second variable overshadows the first, taking any uses of the variable name to itself until either it itself is shadowed or the scope ends.
+In effect, the second variable overshadows the first, taking any uses of the variable name to itself until either it itself is shadowed **or** the scope ends.
 We can shadow a variable by using the same variable's name and repeating the use of the `let` keyword as follows:

 Filename: src/main.rs